-Joellen E. Coryell, Assistant Professor of Adult, Professional, and Community Education.
+Joellen E. Coryell, Associate Professor of Adult, Professional, and Community Education and Coordinator of the M.A. in Adult Education.
 Dr. Coryell earned a Ph.D. in Educational Human Resource Development from Texas A&M University.
 Her research focuses on understanding how adult educators and adult learners can use learning and development acquired through dialogue, intercultural experiences, and instructional technologies to improve their own educative practices and cross-cultural competencies.
 Within this focus, she pursues two distinct areas of research foci namely: 1) international and cross-cultural adult and higher education, including adult foreign and second language acquisition, internationalization of higher education, study abroad, and capacity building in international educational development; and 2) the investment in the professional development of adult educators and educational leaders.
 She currently has projects/consulting in Italy and Malawi.

 Miguel A. Guajardo is an Associate Professor in the Education and Community Leadership Program.
 His research interests include issues of community building, community youth development, leadership development, race and ethnicity, university and community partnerships, and Latino youth and families.
 He was a Fellow with the Kellogg International Leadership Program and the Salzburg Seminar.
 He is also a co-founder and the chairman of the board of directors of the Llano Grande Center for Research and Development, an education and community youth development organization in South Texas.